edgeguide/expect/README.md

 The validation for each type may be configured using options.
 See the [Types section](#types) for a list of options limited to certain types.

-Note that `expect` does **not** support asynchronous functions as options.
-We strongly advise against attempting to, as passing asynchronous functions will most likely result in unexpected behavior in current of future releases.
+Note that `expect` does **not** support using asynchronous functions as options and we strongly advise against it.
+Passing asynchronous functions will likely result in unexpected behavior with current and future releases.

 In order to use options, you need to specify the types with objects containing a `type` property instead of strings.